 d.
 Write the infamous query letter.

-This is where you need to know what the publishing house publishes because you should mention why you think your book will be a good fit for that house or agent.
+The query letter is where you need to know what the publishing house publishes because you should mention why you think your book will be a good fit for that house or agent.

 Let the agent or editor know you’ve done your homework.